AlexJnshi/ab_react_project/README.md

 - For pagination, I use "cheaper way" to do it, sort data in client side,instead to request from server

 ### Detail page -detail index.js
 - Have logic to get all product categories' name, but looks have same issue with API ```/product?categories```.
 Did not figure it out.

+## Todo
+- Current using history to jump to detail page, but it has bugs, when user go to /detail page, will show nothing, but errors.
+It is better to use NavLink with dynamic to do this.